-This course introduces students to the discipline of history through a single case study: the French Revolution.
-Rather than approaching history as a list of dates, names, and historical events, we will explore how historians think about the world and how historical thinking enables students to approach and understand complicated texts and ideas.
+Rather than approaching history as a list of dates, names, and historical events, Encountering the Past explores how historians think about the world and how historical thinking enables us to approach and understand complicated texts and ideas.
 The course introduces students to the way historical knowledge emerges through contestation and debate and will prepare them to engage with and understand modern controversies over history, memory, and memorialization.
 This section will use the French Revolution as our case study.
 The French Revolution was many things.
 An absolute monarchy was overthrown.
 An effort at democracy descended into terror.
 Women made new claims to citizenship.
 Enslaved people in Haiti overthrew their masters and founded an independent state.
 A European empire emerged that brought new hierarchies and the rule of law to other countries at the same time.
 The French Revolution thus proves an apt event with which to explore how historians debate and understand the past because the French Revolution offers to pat answers to the questions it raises: How should we organize our politics?
 Why have democracies struggled to ensure equity, especially for women and people of color?
 How is the law used to perpetuate inequality?
 By exploring how historians have debated the meaning of the French Revolution we will, turn, debate some of the most important questions facing us today.

 Dr. Andrew Israel Ross received his Ph.D. from the University of Michigan in 2011 and began teaching at Loyola in 2018.
 His research focuses on the history of sexuality in modern Europe, especially France, and he recently published his first book, a history of homosexuality and prostitution in nineteenth-century Paris.
 At Loyola, he teaches courses in European history and the history of gender and sexuality.